-- Applicants must satisfy all admission requirements of the Division of Graduate Studies - Applicants should have a GPA of 3.0 or higher for admittance to the History Department.
+- Applicants must satisfy all admission requirements of the Division of Graduate Studies. - 2.
+Applicants should have at least a GPA of 3.0 for admittance to the History Department.
 Applicants with a GPA of less than 3.0 will be considered on a case-by-case basis. - 3.
-Applicants must submit three (3) letters of recommendation with their application, at least two being from former professors. - 4.
-Applicants must submit a 1 1⁄2 2 page Statement of Purpose with their application describing why they are seeking a graduate degree in history, their research and writing experience, and what they desire to study. - A writing sample (an academic paper written for an undergraduate course, publication, or report written for your current job).
+Applicants must submit three (3) letters of recommendation with one from a professor. - Applicants must submit a 2-page Statement of Purpose with their application describing why they are seeking a graduate degree in history, their research and writing experience, and what they desire to study.